-The topic of chance has become so important that the Templeton Foundation recently funded a large grant that will facilitate scholars in their thinking about the issue.61 James Bradley, the project director for this grant, has listed some interesting examples of randomness that may hint at divine providence.62 To illustrate: (1) The process of diffusion, which involves random molecular motion, delivers nutrients to the approximately ten trillion cells in the human body.
+The topic of chance has become so important that the Templeton Foundation recently made funding available to help facilitate scholars in their thinking about the issue.
+James Bradley, the project director for this grant, has listed some interesting examples of randomness that may hint at divine providence.
+To illustrate: (1) The process of diffusion, which involves random molecular motion, delivers nutrients to the approximately ten trillion cells in the human body.
 Thus, randomness serves a purpose in this instance.
 (2) Some dynamical systems (e.g., Julia sets) produce stable outcomes from random inputs, and other such examples can be found in genetic algorithms and quantum randomness.
 Thus, order and randomness in these instances are not mutually exclusive.

-Bradley has also written about chance for this journal,63 and for more general readers.64 Dillard Faries has also published on the topic in this journal.65 Any additional output that Christian mathematicians might produce in this important area will be a welcome contribution to worldview issues.
+Bradley has also written about chance for this journal, and for more general readers.
+Dillard Faries has also published on the topic in this journal.
+Any additional output that Christian mathematicians might produce in this important area will be a welcome contribution to worldview issues.